-5 Briefly, mathematics contains too many entailments of the requisite type, some of which are clearly not explanatory.
-In response, some mathematicians and philosophers distinguish between explanatory and non-explanatory proofs.
-See Mancosu 2001, §1.1 and Mancosu 2008: §5-6.
+&lt;sup>5 Briefly, mathematics contains too many entailments of the requisite type, some of which are clearly not explanatory.
+Some mathematicians and philosophers distinguish between explanatory and non-explanatory proofs.
+See Mancosu 2001: §1.1 and Mancosu 2008: §5-6.

-6 Or, anyway, no further important conclusions.
+&lt;sup>6 Or, anyway, no further important conclusions.
 See the exchange between Maddy 1990 and Field 1990, rooted in criticisms found in Shapiro 1983 and rumored to have originated in unpublished work by Saul Kripke.
 More recently, see Melia 2000 for concerns about the in-principle incompleteness of dispensabilist reformulations.